Analysis of market weights under volatility-stabilized market models: Transition density of the market weights

-Note that, the above integral transform \eqref{trandenexit} has a single parameter $\rho$ if we fix $a=1$.
-The \eqref{trandenexit} is an integral transform.
-If one can invert this transform, we can recover $p(t,\xi,y)$ from $\varphi$.
+Note that the above integral transform~\eqref{trandenexit} has a single parameter $\rho$ if we fix $a=1$.
+Equation~\eqref{trandenexit} is an integral transform.
+If this transform can be inverted, we can recover $p(t,\xi,y)$ from $\varphi$.
 As we show below, this integral transform is nothing but a Laplace transform in disguise.